TacklePika/MemoryGameProject/README.md

 ## Testing User Story / UX
 - Upon entering the site, parents and children are welcomed by a colouful homepage with an hero image of young children and educational images.
 - The homepage states the potential benefits of memory game and provides game instructions.
+- There is a button to start the game at easy level under instructions.
 - The navigation menu shows 3 levels of difficulty: easy, medium and hard.
 - The difficulty options are easy to select by click of a button and will bring the player to the relevant page.
 - For each gaming page, there is a counter to record the score, a grid to show the cards for each corresponding level (3x4, 3x6 and 3x8).